jeremieperes/jeremieperes.github.io/index.md

     image: "/assets/images/universe.jpg"
 ---

 My name is Jérémie Peres.
-I live in Paris.
-I graduated from CentraleSupelec (2017) and Telecom Paris (2020).
-I start my career as a strategy consultant, working 2 years for Vertone and turned data scientist.
+I graduated from CentraleSupelec in 2017 an I worked as a strategy consultant for 2 years at Vertone, a strategy and management consulting firm specialized in Marketing, Business Development and Customer Relationship Management.
+I am currently doing a Post Master's Degree in Data Science at Telecom Paris, from which I will graduate in 2020.

 If you would like to get to know more about me, feel free to check out my [resume](/assets/files/CV.pdf).